mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter3.md

 #### Troubleshooting the Storage Emulator

-You may have problems starting the storage emulator, and will receive a non-descript error like so:
+You may have problems starting the storage emulator, and will receive an ambiguous error:

 <img src="images/chapter3/emulator-error.png" class="img-medium" />